loganrath/promotion/application.md

 * Welcome the Teachers of Tomorrow Learning/Living Community to Brockport with a library tour annually
 * Created and updated [training materials and workshops](http://library.brockport.edu/zotero) for Zotero
 * Collaborated with First-Year Experience to update NetID information available to new students
+* Collaborated with Lifelong Learning Institute to provide training on accounts and Blackboard to a population of learners over 60
 * Collaborated with Online and Hybrid Learning Librarian and Instructional Technologist where appropriate
 * Reached out to ENG302 faculty to include information literacy instruction into the business curriculum
 * Developed the international business tab of the business research guide.